Nutcrackers (film)

 Nutcrackers is a 2024 American comedy drama film directed by David Gordon Green, written by Leland Douglas, and starring Ben Stiller.
 The film premiered as the opening film of the 2024 Toronto International Film Festival.

 Plot

-Michael Maxwell is pulled away from his job in Chicago, following the death of his sister Janet and her husband.
+Michael Maxwell is pulled away from his job in Chicago, following the death of his sister Janet and her husband Steve.
 In rural Ohio, he winds up having to look after his nephews Justice, Junior, Samuel, and Simon Kicklighter, as social worker Gretchen Rice looks for a foster home who will take them.

 The Kicklighter kids live on a farm and are unruly children who are homeschooled and partake in dangerous recreational activities.
 Mike is supposed to close a realtor deal for a train yard, but his advisor Carol threatens to give the project to the untested Devin, whom Mike clearly despises.

 The Kicklighter kids force Mike to think on his feet, while he in turn slowly grows accustomed to their rural living.
 He bonds with them about Janet who ran a dance studio in town where they learned ballet.
 A couple offers to take the two younger Kicklighters, but Mike refuses to separate them.

 The kids vie for wealthy socialite Al Wilmington to take them in, so Mike secures an invitation to his mansion for a Christmas party.
 While there, Justice is revealed to be in a relationship with a girl named Mia, who also went to the dance studio.

 While Mike quickly rubs elbows with everyone there, the kids end up destroying a nativity display with a golf cart that sinks in the swimming pool, souring their chances of getting fostered by Al. Mike goes to another prospect he met named Rose, but she turns out to be fostering solely for money and comes onto Mike, forcing him to turn her down.